-Section 5.07.
-Site Development Plan Review
+Section 5.07. - Site development plan review.

-A. Purpose and applicability

-- 1. The purpose of this section is: - a.
-To provide guidelines and procedures to ensure that site development plans contain essential information and data necessary for the County to reach fair, equitable and timely decisions.
+- A. Purpose and applicability. - 1.
+The purpose of this section is:

-- b.
-To ensure that proposed development is consistent with the Comprehensive Plan, applicable land development regulations and is compatible with the surrounding general character of the area. - c.
+- a.
+To provide guidelines and procedures to ensure that site development plans contain essential information and data necessary for the county to reach fair, equitable and timely decisions. - b.
+To ensure that proposed development is consistent with the comprehensive plan, applicable land development regulations and is compatible with the surrounding general character of the area. - eb.
 To provide applicants with preliminary approval that ensures expeditious review of site engineering construction plans based upon the preliminary binding site plan approval and established standards. - 2.
-Site development plans subject to review and approval are hereby classified as follows for the purpose of the procedures and standards contained in this section:

-a.
-Class I:

-- i) Single family dwellings, duplexes, mobile home placement or replacement on existing lots of record or lot splits exempt from subdivision requirements, excluding beach front construction. - ii) Residential accessory structures. - iii) General repairs. - iv) Any modifications to existing non-residential buildings or sites in which: - a) The building area of the site is not increased by more than four thousand nine hundred ninety nine (4,999) square feet; or - b) the site's impervious area is not increased more than three thousand nine hundred ninety nine (3,999) square feet; and - c) The use and occupancy classification (as defined by the Florida Building Code) of the facility is not changed. - v) Temporary sales and construction related to an approved site engineering plan for a period not to exceed three (3) years.
+Site development plans subject to review and approval are hereby classified as follows for the purpose of the procedures and standards contained in this section: - a.
+Class I: - Single-family dwellings, duplexes, mobile home placement or replacement on existing lots or record or lot splits exempt from subdivision requirements, excluding beach front construction. - ii.
+Residential accessory structures. - iii.
+General repairs. - iv.
+Any modifications to existing non-residential buildings or sites in which: - (a) The building area of the site is not increased by more than four thousand nine hundred ninety-nine (4,999) square feet; or - (b) The site's impervious area is not increased more than three thousand nine hundred ninety-nine (3,999) square feet; and - (c) The use and occupancy classification (as defined by the Florida Building Code) of the facility is not changed. - v.
+Temporary sales and construction related to an approved site engineering plan for a period not to exceed three (3) years.